danielealbano/cachegrand/README.md

     - [ ] Networking
         - [x] Implement a network stack able to support multiple io libraries and multiple protocols
         - [x] Implement a network io layer based on io_uring nad liburing
-        - [ ] Implement a network channel layer based on top of the network io iouirng layer
+        - [x] Implement a network channel layer based on top of the network io iouring layer
-        - [ ] Implement network workers
+        - [x] Implement network workers
         - [ ] Implement a basic support for the redis protocol
             - [ ] GET
             - [ ] SET